 If you’re not sure how to promote your website, or get products in front of people, social media is a great place to start.
 But it’s hard to keep up with consistently.

 It’s far too easy to think that you’ll have time to create a presence on social media later, or that you can just focus on Facebook and ignore the other platforms.

-That’s “leaving money on the table” as the saying goes, since you never know what opportunities might exist for you on LinkedIn or Twitter or even Google+, until you try.
+That’s “leaving money on the table” as the saying goes, since you never know what opportunities might exist for you on LinkedIn or Twitter until you try.

-A great social media management tool, like Buffer, can make some of the necessary, more routine, tasks of social media activity easier and less time consuming.
+A great social media management tool can make some of the necessary, more routine, tasks of social media activity easier and less time consuming.

 Ok.
-Take a deep breath, and let’s review what we’re going cover today:
+Take a deep breath, and let’s review what we’re going to cover today:

 - What Is Buffer?

 - How to Find Other Content To Share

 - Social Media Scheduling: Daily / Weekly / Monthly

 Here we go…